Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - `Monitor || Alert > New alert rule .. select a VM to set an alert to as above, select %CPU > Select Dynamic instead of static under Alert logic`
         - It analyzes the underlying CPU usage over a period of time and then detect deviation from the norm - you can select threshold sensitivity from high medium and low.
 You can also specify exceptions for e-g you can specify a limit of 4 violations in 20 min to triger an alert.
 This is to control for over triggering
 ## Azure Logs
+- Can be sent to:
+    - workspace
+    - storage accounts and then transfer to Azure data factory
+    - Azure event hubs and then transfer to Azure SQL database
 - **Log Analytics Workspace**
     - You can direct all kinds of logs to a particular workspace which acts as a central repository for all the logs
     - Search for the `Log analytics workspace` from the main resources